-4.14 Any comments you may wish to make on a planning application should be in writing (by e-mail or letter, in both cases stating your full postal address) and received within the consultation period that is indicated for each application, although the Council will endeavour to take into account any representations received up to the date it makes a decision.
+4.14 Any comments you may wish to make on a planning application should be in writing (by e-mail or letter, in both cases stating your full postal address) and received within the consultation period that is indicated for each application.
+The Council will however endeavour to take into account any representations received up to the date it makes a decision.